 to creating spaces which are holistic and inclusive of our diverse identities and experiences.
 We hope that you and your agency will take part.
 Please visit: www.positivespaces.ca.
 Learning about issues related to LGBTQ+ newcomers is an ongoing process.
 There are people in the sector who have been working on and advocating for LGBTQ+ rights for many years, while for some, this is an entirely new area.
-We hope these fact sheets and stories provide a basis of discussion within and between staff, volunteers, newcomers, friends, families, spiritual leaders and community leaders to help create safer spaces - Positive Spaces - for LGBTQ+ people throughout the settlement sector in Ontario.

-^{} Names and identifying features of the interviewees have been changed to maintain confidentiality.
+We hope these fact sheets and stories provide a basis of discussion within and between staff, volunteers, newcomers, friends, families, spiritual leaders and community leaders to help create safer spaces - Positive Spaces - for LGBTQ+ people throughout the settlement sector in Ontario. ^{} Names and identifying features of the interviewees have been changed to maintain confidentiality.
 The photographs are not necessarily the people in the portraits.

-Acknowledgments

-OCASI would like to express sincere appreciation to the representatives in member agencies who offered input and assistance to the Positive Spaces Initiative.
-We especially thank the members of the Positive Spaces Advisory Committee who graciously gave their time, energy and encouragement:

-Action Positive VIH/SIDA

-Centretown Community Health Centre
+Acknowledgments OCASI would like to express sincere appreciation to the representatives in member agencies who offered input and assistance to the Positive Spaces Initiative.
+We especially thank the members of the Positive Spaces Advisory Committee who graciously gave their time, energy and encouragement: Action Positive VIH/SIDA Centretown Community Health Centre FrancoQueer London Cross Cultural Learner Centre (CCLC) London InterCommunity Health Centre Network for Therapeutic Alliances Quinte United Immigrant Services Settlement & Integration Services Organization (SISO) The 519 Church Street Community Centre - Trans Programs Thunder Bay Multicultural Association (TBMA) Welcome Centre Immigrant Services Women's Health in Women's Hands Community Health Centre We also thank the OCASI Board of Directors and dedicated staff team for your guidance and leadership.

-FrancoQueer

-London Cross Cultural Learner Centre (CCLC)

-London InterCommunity Health Centre

-Network for Therapeutic Alliances

-Quinte United Immigrant Services

-Settlement & Integration Services Organization (SISO)

-The 519 Church Street Community Centre - Trans Programs

-Thunder Bay Multicultural Association (TBMA)

-Welcome Centre Immigrant Services

-Women's Health in Women's Hands Community Health Centre

-We also thank the OCASI Board of Directors and dedicated staff team for your guidance and leadership.
 To the insightful LGBTQ+ newcomers and committed service providers: your involvement, support and willingness to share your experiences are invaluable.
 Thank you!
 Thank you to Citizenship and Immigration Canada for their contribution to this initiative.

-Debbie Douglas

-Executive Director

-Ontario Council of Agencies Serving Immigrants
+We acknowledge the efforts of those involved in developing the Starter Kit (2009), and updating it (2014, 2018).
+Debbie Douglas Executive Director Ontario Council of Agencies Serving Immigrants